pydio/pydio-doc-howto/auth_with_cms.md

 + **Local Prefix** : if you create a user using this prefix he will be stored in the local filesystem.
 + **Secret Key** : this is the key that you get on your Drupal's extension Pydio-Bridge.
 + **Users** : this is the users list, you should not change the default value if you're not used to it.

-> with the Pydio-Bridge file there is a basic login form that you can use and modify as you please.
+>With the Pydio-Bridge file there is a basic login form that you can use as a template and modify as you please.